Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - General: ability to quickly restart closed windows.
     Improved - General: ability to start, stop and delete older windows.
     Improved - General: improved performance of application startup and detecting cameras.
-    Improved - General: dual screen mode can now be in vertical layout.
+    Improved - General: option to have dual screens in a vertical layout.
     Improved - General: irrelevant or confusing entries are now filtered out from the folder tree view.
     Improved - General: improved folder tree view presentation.
     Improved - Browser: improved performances of thumbnails view.